Apply for a building consent

 - Means of compliance: This section of the application form is the most difficult to complete but it is important and must be completed.
 It provides information to Council about how compliance with the Building Code has been established.
 Compliance may be established in several ways; by using the acceptable solutions, alternative solutions, producer statements, product certification, energy works certificates or determinations.
 Waivers and modification of the Building Code may also be requested and should be noted here.

 - Specified systems are features, which are designed to save lives such as emergency warning systems; fire alarms, sprinklers, smoke detectors, etc. Specified systems are not usually installed in residential situations unless the property has a cable car.
+If your dwelling has a cable car you will required a compliance schedule.
 Specified systems are unique to a building and complex in nature.
 If the application involves specified system(s), the compliance schedule section of the application form must be completed listing all specified systems that are being added, altered or removed.
 A schedule listing the inspection, maintenance and reporting procedures for each of the systems must be included with the application.
 Read more about specified systems.

 - A list of all professionals involved in the project must be provided at the time of lodgement.
 If the applicant does not know who trades-people will be, this information can be provided at a later stage.